fredrikason/algo/README.md

 A simple break out strategy based on Bollinger bands.

-The main method can be found in the BollingerStrategy class.
+The main logic can be found in the BollingerStrategy class.

+The main class to run is the StrategyApplication.